Sleep and neuromuscular and spinal cord disorders

 What is the prognosis?

-The prognosis for individuals with MID is generally poor.
+The prognosis for individuals with multi-infarct dementia is generally poor.
 The symptoms of the disorder may begin suddenly, often in a step-wise pattern after each small stroke.
-Some people with MID may even appear to improve for short periods of time, then decline after having more silent strokes.
+Some people with multi-infarct dementia may even appear to improve for short periods of time, then decline after having more silent strokes.
 The disorder generally takes a downward course with intermittent periods of rapid deterioration.
 Death may occur from stroke, heart disease, pneumonia, or other infection.

 What research is being done?

-The National Institute of Neurological Disorders and Stroke (NINDS) conducts research related to MID in its laboratories at the National Institutes of Health (NIH), and also supports additional research through grants to major medical institutions across the country.
-Much of this research focuses on finding better ways to prevent, treat, and ultimately cure the vascular dementias, such as MID.
+The National Institute of Neurological Disorders and Stroke (NINDS) conducts research related to multi-infarct dementia in its laboratories at the National Institutes of Health (NIH), and also supports additional research through grants to major medical institutions across the country.
+Much of this research focuses on finding better ways to prevent, treat, and ultimately cure the vascular dementias, such as multi-infarct dementia.

 For more information